-- 1. Games are played on a 40-minute continuous clock with two 20-minute halves.
+- Games are played on a 40-minute continuous clock with two 20-minute halves.
 If a team gains a 28-point advantage, the game will continue, but the officials will no longer keep score (exception the trailing team scores to reduce the margin to under 28 points).
-The game clock stops only for timeouts, injuries and the end of halves. - 2.
-Halftime is three minutes. - 3.
+The game clock stops for timeouts, injuries or the end of a half/period. - 2.
+Halftime is three minutes in length. - 3.
 Each time the ball is spotted, a team has 30 seconds to snap the ball.
 Teams will receive one warning before a delay-of-game penalty is enforced. - 4.
 Each team has one 30-second timeout per half. - 5.
 Officials can stop the clock at their discretion. - 6.
-In the event of an injury, the clock will stop; and then restart once the injured player is safely removed from the playing field. - 7.
+In the event of an injury, the clock will stop; and then restart once the injured player is safely removed from the field of play. - 7.
 If the score is tied at the end of 40 minutes, an overtime period will be used to determine a winner.
-Overtime format is as follows: - a.
-A coin flip (visiting team calls toss) will determine the team that chooses who gets ball first on offense. - i.
-If a second round of overtime is needed, the team that lost the coin toss will get to choose offense or defense for the start of the second round of overtime.
-This process continues
+Overtime format is as follows:

-- with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime. - ii.
+- a.
+A coin flip will determine the team that chooses to be on offense or defense first. - i.
+If a second round of overtime must be played, the team that lost the coin toss will get to choose offense or defense for the start of the second round of overtime.
+This process continues with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime. - ii.
 The referee will determine which end of the field the overtime will take place on. - b.
 Each team will take turns getting one (1) play from the defense's 5-yard line for one point or the defense's 10-yard line for two points.
 Whether to go for one or two points is up to the offensive team.
-Whether or not the team that begins on offense converts their try; the team that started on defense gets a chance on offense to win or tie by converting a one- or two-point play of their own. - i.
+Whether or not the team that begins on offense converts the team that started on defense gets a chance on offense to win or tie by converting a one- or two-point play of their own. - i.
 Example: Team A starts on offense and chooses to go for one point from the 5-yard line and is successful.
 Team B is then on offense and can choose to either go for one point from the 5-yard line to tie and force a second round of overtime or to go for two points from the 10-yard line for the win. - ii.
-If the second team on offense in an overtime round fails to beat or match the team that went first, the team that went first wins. - c.
-All points will be counted in the final score. - i.
+If the second team on offense fails to beat or match the team that went first, the team that went first wins the game. - c.
+The points earned by both team in the overtime period(s) will be added to each team's total score. - i.
 Example: End of regulation time, score is 14-14.
 Team A scores one point and Team B score two points.
 Team B wins with a final score of 16-15. - d.
-Maximum number of rounds is 5.
-If there is no winner after 5th round, the game ends in a tie.
-EXCEPTION postseason games will continue until a winner is determined. - e.
+Maximum number of overtime periods is 5.
+After 5th round with no winner, the result will be a tie.
+Exception postseason games will continue until we have a winner. - e.
 All regulation period rules and penalties are in effect. - f.
 There are no additional timeouts in the overtime periods.